 Return: Make long-term resource-allocation choices in recovery

-As the weeks and months progress, a recovery will ultimately appear on the horizon.
-Organizations will start to move beyond day-to-day crisis management, creating an opening to focus on decisions about how to reallocate resources to support recovery.
+As the weeks and months progress, organizations will start to move beyond day-to-day crisis management, creating an opening to focus on decisions about how to reallocate resources to support recovery.
 One executive recently said, “Coming out of this, I want to put resources where they should be, rather than where they have always been.”

 The strategic implications from longer-term application of zero-based approaches will naturally vary, but a few examples have repeatedly proved fruitful for businesses facing dramatic changes in their competitive situations.

 - Shifting from fixed to variable-based arrangements with external service providers allows for increased flexibility and agility as revenue uncertainty continues.
 When revenue outlook becomes more certain, these shifts could be reserved, reverting to more dedicated structures.

 - Rethinking the balance of dedicated external sales staff and inside sales teams to focus higher-cost resources on the higher-value interactions and potentially reduce cost.

 - Reevaluating service models, such as by creating tiered service levels (gold, silver, bronze) for different parts of the business.
 The team responsible for contract management, for example, would automatically route requests from sales teams serving key accounts to the highest-level service team, while requests from sales teams serving smaller customers would be routed to a self-service option based on contract forms.

 For example, one company—with a postcrisis reallocation in mind—has scaled its reskilling initiatives with a focus on known areas of future investment, expanding its curriculum for customer-service managers to cover new digital and analytics capabilities.
 This first wave of trainees will form a stable future pipeline of shared-service-center managers, who will be well equipped to lead the updated function as the business emerges from the crisis.